ifm/developerportal/v1.1.30/_sources/SoftwareInterfaces/Docker/docker.md.txt

 #### Troubleshooting: proxies

-Depending on the network infrastructure, docker might need the proxy information for building the container.
+Depending on the network infrastructure, Docker might need the proxy information for building the container.
 You can input them directly when running the command:

 ```Docker
 #$HTTP_PROXY & $HTTPS_PROXY are variables containing the proxy address. for example: HTTPS_PROXY=https//[PROXY ADDRESS]
 $ docker image build --build-arg http_proxy=$HTTP_PROXY --build-arg https_proxy=$HTTPS_PROXY -t jupyter .
 ```

 You can also define the proxies in the `config.json` file.
-You should find the file within the home directory of the user executing docker, in a directory called `.docker`, which contains `config.json`.
+You should find the file within the home directory of the user executing Docker, in a directory called `.docker`, which contains `config.json`.
 For example `~/.docker/config.json`.
 If not available, create and save a `config.json` file containing the following:

 ```json
 {